kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Concept Design Academy (took a bunch of digital painting classes there and Visual Communication and workshops)
 - Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding)
 - Foundation Arts (took a bunch of painting, charcoal and sight size drawing classes there; school is closed)
-- Studio Arts (took a bunch of vfx and digital 3D classes there)
+- Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator)
 - David Simon Sculpting studio (he's awesome!)
 - Gnomon (took one sculpting class there)